photoview/photoview.github.io/src/en/docs/installation-systemd.md

 It also allows the program to run as its own system user, enhancing the security of the process.

-To get started, follow the [Manual Setup Installation guild](/{{ locale }}/docs/installation-manual/).
+To get started, follow the [Manual Setup Installation guide](/{{ locale }}/docs/installation-manual/).
-When you get to the _Copy needed files section_, replace those steps with the steps listed below.
+When you get to the _Copy needed files_ section, replace those steps with the steps listed below.

 ## Using with `systemd`